 LSE’s Library, the British Library of Political and Economic Science, opened in November 1896.
-In a series of posts celebrating LSE Library’s 120th anniversary in 2016, Gillian Murphy tells the story of The Women’s Library at LSE, which is celebrating its 90th anniversary this year.
+In a series of posts celebrating LSE Library’s 120th anniversary in 2016, Gillian Murphy tells the story of The Women’s Library at LSE, which is celebrating its 90th anniversary in 2016.

 The origins of The Women’s Library can be traced back to the suffrage movement.
 Out of the 1866 Women’s Suffrage Committee came the London National Society for Women’s Suffrage which, nearly a century later, became the Fawcett Society.
 By the 1920s the London Society had accumulated a tremendous amount of suffrage literature and it was decided that the collection should be managed on proper principles.
 In founding a library, the Society wanted to preserve the history of the women’s movement in which it had played an important part and also to provide an up-to-date collection of books and reports for the newly-enfranchised women who wanted to play a part in public life.